SageMaker / Client / create_compilation_job

 iam:PassRole

 permission.
-For more information, see Amazon SageMaker Roles.ModelPackageVersionArn (string) – The Amazon Resource Name (ARN) of a versioned model package.
+For more information, see Amazon SageMaker AI Roles.ModelPackageVersionArn (string) – The Amazon Resource Name (ARN) of a versioned model package.
 Provide either a

 ModelPackageVersionArn